 Built for Speed

 The Cheetah’s unique body structure, long legs flexible spine, semi-retractable claws, and long tail allow it to achieve the unbelievable top speed of 110 km/hr.
 The body is narrow and lightweight with long slender limbs.
 Specialized muscles allow for a greater swing to the limbs increasing acceleration.

 Spots and Stripes

-Adult cheetahs are easy distinguished from other cast by their solid black spots.
+Adult cheetahs are easily distinguished from other cats by their solid black spots.
 The color and spots are a form of camouflage which helps cheetahs hunt prey and hide form other predators.
 Until about three months of age cheetah cubs have a thick silvery-grey mantle down their back.
 The mantle helps camouflage the cubs by imitating the look of an aggressive animal called a honey badger.
 This mimicry may help deter predators such as lions, hyaenas, and eagles from attempting to kill them.

 Feet and Claws

 Cheetah’s foot pads are hard and less rounded than the other cats.
 The pads function like tire treads providing them with increased traction in fast, sharp turns.
 The short blunt claws work which are considered semi-retractable are closer to that of a dog than of other cats.
 The claws work like the cleats of a track shoe to grip the ground for traction when running to help increase speed.